yolken/yolken-blog/articles/interview_prep.md

 Having switched jobs a few times over the last few years, I've done a *a lot* of software engineering interviews.
-In my most recent job search, for instance, I did around eight phone screens followed by six onsites.
+In my most recent job search, for instance, I did around eight phone screens followed by six on-sites.

-The most stressful part of any interview for me, and for many others as well, is the "technical coding" questions that inevitably get asked; most companies require you to solve at least one during a phone screen, and then another two to three once you get onsite.
+The most stressful part of any interview for me, and for many others as well, is the "technical coding" questions that inevitably get asked; most companies require you to solve at least one during a phone screen, and then another two to four once you get onsite.

 Over the last few job searches, I've developed a strategy that has significantly improved my performance on these questions, to the point that I'm now rarely phased by them.
 In this post, I'd